 Hennepin Healthcare’s Aqui Para Ti / Here for You clinic turns 20 years old this summer.
 Dr. Maria Veronica Svetaz created this “clinic within a clinic” while she was faculty at La Clinica en Lake, a new clinic from the now MN Care organization.
-It was funded by Eliminating Health Disparities Initiative to support Latino adolescents (that supports the program still today).
-Following the Health Equity spirit of serving communities by the teams from their same culture, the clinic works with Latino youth ages 11 to 24 (and their families).
+It was funded by the Eliminating Health Disparities Initiative to support Latino adolescents (that supports the program still today).
+Following the Health Equity spirit of serving communities by teams from the same culture, the clinic works with Latino youth ages 11 to 24 (and their families).
 As Latino teens are often raised in a culture very different from their parents, they needed a different approach: Family-Centered youth care.

 The program came to Hennepin Healthcare when La Clinica en Lake became East Lake Clinic.
 Today, the program is housed in our Whittier Clinic as the team followed their growth during their first decade and moved to Whittier to be near the family medicine residents.

-The program changed sites and staff, and everyone that touched the program and the community left their legacy.
+The program changed sites and staff, and everyone who touched the program and the community left their legacy.
 But the team wants to honor the second Program Coordinator, a true Latine Community leader: Bibi, whose passion and dedication were felt by many.

 Bibi was born in Bogota, Colombia.
 She graduated from the Social Communication program and obtained a master’s degree in Scientific and Technical Communication at Minnesota.
 As a student, Bibi worked as a research assistant in classes focused on Latino culture and health and collaborated with different professionals, guiding them and instilling empathy towards the Latino community.
 She came to Aqui Para ti full of connections, both at the university and in the community.

 Bibi worked for more than five years as Aqui para-Ti’s coordinator.
 She was fantastic in her leadership role.
-She got it all: critical thinking and a continuous problem-solving attitude, teamwork and collaboration expert, outstanding professionalism and work ethic, and brilliant communications skills.
-And all of that mixed with her incredible compassion and unparallel humanity.
+She had it all: critical thinking and a continuous problem-solving attitude, teamwork and collaboration expert, outstanding professionalism and work ethic, and brilliant communication skills.
+And all of that mixed with her incredible compassion and unparalleled humanity.
 She left deep-rooted marks in her work with patients she cared for as if they were her own family and to whom she devoted all her efforts.
 Bibi could alleviate the pain and suffering of patients just by talking to them, and she created a strong bond with them that continues to this day.
 Her leadership skills and commitment put the program at a different level.
 She worked tirelessly to advocate, organize, and, together with Dr. Svetaz, launched the first system-wide arm coming from Aqui Para TI: “Henne-Teen,” now called Between Us.